Zeenobit/moonshine_save/README.md

 - Create a link between saved entities and their view entity.
   - This can be done using a non-serializable component/resource.

+✨ See [Moonshine View](https://github.com/Zeenobit/moonshine_view) for a more generic solution for managing views.

 As an example, suppose we want to represent a player character in a game.
 Various components are used to represent the logical state of the player, such as `Health`, `Inventory`, or `Weapon`.